TrueBlocks/trueblocks-core/README.md

 3. Make changes to your local branch and commit them to your forked repo: `git commit -m '<commit_message>'`
 4. Push back to the original branch: `git push origin TrueBlocks/trueblocks-core`
 5. Create the pull request.

-### Linting

-In the near future, we will be adding a linting step to our workflow.
-Before submitting a PR, please first install [staticcheck](https://staticcheck.dev/) with `go install honnef.co/go/tools/cmd/staticcheck@latest` and then run `staticcheck --checks all,-ST1003` (from the `./src/apps/chifra` folder) before submitting.

 ## Contact